 Payment runs are generated on a regular basis, circa fortnightly, based upon supplier terms and invoice due dates unless payments need to be made due sooner due to special circumstances e.g. school holidays.
-The CFOO will generate a financial management system payment run and the report will be printed, checked and verified by the CFOO and CEO.
+The CFOO will generate a Financial Management System payment run and the report will be printed, checked and verified by the CFOO and the CEO.

-Payments will then be generated, either through Bacs or cheque in line with the procedures and controls detailed in Section 8 of this manual.
+Payments will then be generated, either through BACS or cheque in line with the procedures and controls detailed in Section 8 of this manual.

-6.3.
-Non-Order Purchasing

-Contracted Services and Periodical Payments
+6.3 (Non-Order) Purchasing for Contracted Services and Periodical Payments

 There are certain services, which for practical purpose cannot be ordered and processed in the above manner.
-Nevertheless they are still subject to internal control processes.
+Nevertheless, they are still subject to internal control processes.

-Examples of such services are emergency supply, trips and utilities.
-There will also be some adhoc services that do not or it is not possible to create a purchase order such as counselling services & licence renewals.
-The Trust try to stick to a basic principle that if they know what the invoiced cost will be more than 24hrs of the required date then a purchase order is required, however if it is not possible to obtain this information within reasonable expectation then they can be processed as a non-order invoice.
+Examples of such services are emergency supplies, trips and utilities.
+There will also be some ad hoc services which do not, or it is not possible to create a purchase order, such as counselling services and licence renewals.
+The Trust tries to stick to a basic principle that if they know what the invoiced cost will be more than 24hrs of a required date, then a purchase order is required.
+However, if it is not possible to obtain this information within reasonable expectation then they can be processed as a non-order invoice.

-In the case of these supplies or services the terms are negotiated with a supplier and the payment is made against an invoice for which the contract itself forms the basis for agreeing the invoice.
+In the case of these services the terms of the service are negotiated with a supplier and the payment is made against an invoice for which the contract itself forms the basis for agreeing the invoice.
 These invoices are verified against the contracted arrangements and approved by the appropriate signatories.

-Purchases made on School charge cards do not require a purchase order, however they must follow the requisition process of Orders prior to purchase and all statements must be signed and authorised each month, confirming purchases are valid.
-Credit Cards should be used only in exceptional situations or situations where it is not possible to raise a Purchase Order, for example supermarket purchases, and not as a method of avoiding Trust purchases procedures.
+Purchases made on the school charge cards do not require a purchase order, however, they must follow the requisition process of orders prior to purchase and all statements must be signed and authorised each month, confirming that purchases are valid.
+Credit cards should be used only in exceptional situations or situations where it is not possible to raise a Purchase Order, for example, supermarket purchases, and not as a method of avoiding Trust purchases procedure.

-6.4.
-Emergency Purchases
+6.4 Emergency Purchases

 From time to time budget holders may need to make purchases to cover for an emergency situation.
-In such cases retrospective approval is accepted, however it must detail requirement and why usual procedures could not be followed.
+In such cases retrospective approval is accepted, however, it must detail requirement and why the usual procedures could not be followed.

-6.5.
-Competitive Purchasing Requirements
+6.5 Competitive Purchasing Requirements